 Legal Advice for Federal Court — 222 results

 Written by attorney Jeffrey Lustick, about 5 years ago.
 STAFF PICK

 The Complaint Unless you have already been indicted (formally charged) by a grand jury, the charges against you are begun by a sworn statement (called a complaint) presented to a U.S.... more

-Written by attorney Roderick White, over 5 years ago.
+Written by attorney Roderick White, almost 6 years ago.
 STAFF PICK

 Background The Federal Sentencing Guidelines are rules that purport to set out a uniform sentencing policy for individuals convicted of crimes in the United States federal court system.... more